By-Laws of the Department of Statistical Science

 - Joint Appointments.
 Joint appointments are secondary appointments for which Statistical Science contributes financially to the to the appointee.
 Joint appointments may be conferred upon any individual holding a regular rank appointment in another department or unit of the university, and are made at the same level of seniority as the existing appointment.

 Search and review committees for regular rank faculty follow procedures established by the university and the College of Arts & Sciences.

-In some cases it is recognized that academic units other than DSS may have a stake in an appointment or review.
+In some cases it is recognized that academic units other than Statistical Science may have a stake in an appointment or review.
 Such cases may arise, for example, when another unit contributes some or all of the funding for a position, or when a position entails research or teaching responsibilities for another unit.
-In such cases the search or review committee shall contain at least three members appointed by the Chair of DSS.
+In such cases the search or review committee shall contain at least three members appointed by the Chair of Statistical Science.
 The number of members from the other unit(s) shall be determined on a case-by-case basis.
-Contract letters shall be agreed to and signed by the Chair of DSS, jointly, when appropriate, with the Head of the other unit(s).
+Contract letters shall be agreed to and signed by the Chair of Stat, jointly, when appropriate, with the Head of the other unit(s).

 For regular rank, non-tenure track faculty, consideration for promotion is expected to follow the same schedule (\tenure clock") as for tenure track faculty, except under unusual circumstances.